Phazoning/Job_examples/README.txt

 Q: How's each file organized?
 A: It's easy, each function is going to have a comment (in English) with the meaning of each parameter, how the function works and the values/s it returns if there is any.
-The only exception to this are functions within functions, whose comment is added to the main function one, setting it as a sub-function
+This afects nested functions

 Q: I found an error on a script, should I report it?
 A: Yes, please, do not hesitate to contact me in case you have found a fault on a script